 Winemakers minimise the formation of excess H2S in white wines by either settling, centrifuging or filtering the must before fermentation, which removes high-density solids which might contain elemental sulfur.
 Some winemakers remove excess H2S from red wines by aerating at the first racking, thus volatilising the H2S.
 Aeration might also oxidise H2S to elemental sulfur (S), however, the S precipitate must be removed (centrifugation or filtration) otherwise it might later reform H2S, when conditions become favourable for reduction.
 Note that SO2 can also convert H2S to S. Many winemakers remove objectionable H2S in red and white wines by fining with copper sulfate (CuSO4).
 Copper sulfate reacts with H2S to form copper sulfide, which is highly insoluble.
 However, careful laboratory trials should precede any CuSO4 additions to bulk wine, as an instability can result if the copper concentration in the wine exceeds approximately 0.5 mg/L (even lower in some wines).

-Mercaptan is a general term applied to the aroma of a range of compounds containing a terminal SH moiety (thiols) and are variously described as ‘cabbage’, ‘garlic’, ‘onion’ and ‘rubber’ and many other colourful terms.
+Sulfhydryls are compounds that contains a -SH group.
+These compounds are also known as ‘thiols’ or ‘mercaptans’, with aromas variously described as ‘cabbage’, ‘garlic’, ‘onion’ and ‘rubber’ and many other colourful terms.
 Their presence in wine above the threshold is generally regarded as a defect, however, the odour of these sulfur compounds is important to many foods.

 It is thought that ethyl mercaptan (ethanethiol) is probably formed in wine by the direct chemical reaction between H2S and ethanol.
 Methyl mercaptan (methanethiol) might be formed in a similar way, by the direct chemical reaction between H2S and methanol.
 However, it is known that methyl mercaptan is formed directly as a result of yeast metabolism, therefore, it is best to remove H2S before it reacts further to form thiols.